-I like putting paint in a muffin tin because I can put water in one row of cups.
-La Jolla Girl washes her brushes off in that row.
+I like putting paint in a muffin tin because I can put water in one row of cups for my daughter to wash her brushes off in.
 Despite these photos, it’s better if you put the water in the bottom row.
 This way I can just dump the water into the sink without it running over the paints.
 Otherwise, I just blot it out with a paper towel.
 No big deal.
 The muffin tin also allows us to store the paint for as long as we need to.

 When it comes time to wash the muffin tin, put it under the faucet and it will all rinse out in seconds.
 Easy clean up.